-- Collect post-larval ('0-group') bass recruits from estuaries identified through liaison with fisher Local Ecological Knowledge interviews and through liaison with the North Western IFCA and then combine ageing of otoliths with retrospective oceanographic modelling to identify the most likely spawning locations - Collect and analyse samples of bass and thornback rays through the local fishing industry to gather data on biological parameters such as size at maturity, length frequencies, sex ratios and age structures for both bass and thornback rays, highlighting any spatial variation - Use stable isotope analysis of these samples to elucidate stock structure and movement patterns in Liverpool Bay and the wider Irish Sea, for bass and thornback rays
+- Collect post-larval ('0-group') bass recruits from estuaries identified through liaison with fisher Local Ecological Knowledge interviews and through liaison with the North Western IFCA and then combine ages of these fish with retrospective oceanographic modelling to identify the most likely spawning locations - Collect and analyse samples of bass and thornback rays through the local fishing industry to gather data on biological parameters such as size at maturity, length frequencies, sex ratios and age structures for both bass and thornback rays, highlighting any spatial variation - Use stable isotope analysis of these samples to elucidate stock structure and movement patterns in Liverpool Bay and the wider Irish Sea, for bass and thornback rays

-The project commenced in July 2019, with all fieldwork and fish sample collection undertaken between August and November 2019.
-Government restrictions in place as a result of the Covid-19 pandemic (March 2020 onwards) prevented a small number of frozen thornback ray samples from 2019 being analysed in the laboratory, fieldwork in spring 2020, and the oceanographic modelling.
-However, a number of bass were collected on behalf of the project by a commercial fisher in spring 2020 as part of their normal fishing operations.
-These bass and ray samples will be processed when restrictions allow, and results from them, and from the oceanographic modelling, will be provided in an updated report at a later date.
+The project commenced in July 2019, with all fieldwork and fish sample collection in this year undertaken between August and November.
+However, Government restrictions in place as a result of the Covid-19 pandemic (March 2020 onwards) prevented laboratory analysis of some 2019 samples, fieldwork in spring 2020, and the oceanographic modelling of bass spawning locations.
+An interim report was therefore produced in May 2020.
+Around this time, a number of further bass were collected for the project by a commercial fisher as part of their normal fishing operations.
+In autumn 2020 these and other outstanding samples were processed and analysed, and the oceanographic modelling was completed.
+This final report therefore updates the previous report and covers the whole project.